Skegness Town A.F.C.: History

 The club was founded in 1947, as a successor to the town's two pre-war clubs Skegness United and Skegness Blue Rovers.
 The latter having one season in the Lincoln & District League (1937–38).
 After a season in the Boston & District League (using Wainfleet Road Recreation Ground) and then the East Lincs Combination (at the former ground of United in Richmond Drive), the club moved to Burgh Road to become a founder member of the Lincolnshire League in 1948.
 After two successful seasons in the Central Alliance (South), the club were, 1960–61 apart, when the League was in abeyance, members of the Midland Counties League from 1958 to 1982, finishing as runners-up in 1978–79, missing out on the title on goal difference.
 The club had a season in its successor, the North Counties (East) League, before returning to the Lincolnshire League in 1983.
 During the 1977-78 pre-season, Skegness Town played a pre-season match against Brian Clough's Nottingham Forest and nine months later Forest became champions of England.

 Until 1985 the club regularly entered the FA Cup but only once reached the first round proper, in 1955–56, when they were defeated 4–0 at home to Worksop Town after beating Barton Town in the first qualifying round, Brigg Town in the second qualifying round, Grantham in the third qualifying round and finally Gainsborough Trinity in the fourth qualifying round.
 The club's last participation in the FA Cup was in 1985 and a 1st qualifying round trip to face local rivals Goole Town where they lost 3–2.
-They reenterd thew F.A.
+They reentered the F.A.
 Cup in 2021 Skegness Town entered the first ever FA Trophy competition in 1969–70 and competed until 1976–77 never getting past the qualifying rounds.
 They switched to the FA Vase, reaching the 4th round in 1978–79 where they lost to Shepshed Charterhouse and the 5th round in 1981–82, losing to Rainworth Miners Welfare.
 Changes in the ground grading regulations for national competitions ended the club's participation in 1990–91.
 They next entered the F.A.
 Vase in 2017.